thoughtbot/ruby-science/CONTRIBUTING.md

 #### Note: Readers of the book don't need to worry about the instructions below.

-This book is written using using the markdown and built using pandoc, which can be found at:
+This book is written using using markdown and built using pandoc, which can be found at:

 <http://johnmacfarlane.net/pandoc/>